conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 * Ensure that the license and license family descriptors (optional) have the right case and that the license is correct.
 Note that case sensitive inputs are required (e.g. Apache 2.0 rather than APACHE 2.0).
 * Ensure that you have included a license file if your license requires one -- most do. (see `here <https://github.com/conda-forge/staged-recipes/blob/a504af81c05491bf7b0b018b2fa1efe64767985c/recipes/example/meta.yaml#L52-L55>`_)
 * In case your project has tests included, you need to decide if these tests should be executed while building the conda-forge feedstock.
-* Make sure that all tests pass sucessfully at least on your development machine.
+* Make sure that all tests pass successfully at least on your development machine.
 * Recommended: run the test locally on your source code to ensure the recipe works locally (see  :ref:`staging_test_locally`).
+* Make sure that your changes do not interfere with other recipes that are int the ``recipes`` folder (e.g. the ``example`` recipe).